 5. Pick the right time & place

 Timing is always important.
 If someone is having a terrible day, it might not be the best time to lay some truth on them.
 It’s unlikely to land well.
-And ideally pick a private place, no one wants to be criticised in front of a load of people.
+And ideally, pick a private place, no one wants to be criticized in front of a load of people.

 Hopefully, with these 10 tips, the thought of giving or receiving constructive criticism won’t have you running for the hills next time it’s your turn in the hot seat.

-Bottom line is, if you want to progress in your career, and into that corner office, you’d better get used to hearing things you might not want to hear.
+The bottom line is if you want to progress in your career, and into that corner office, you’d better get used to hearing things you might not want to hear.